 Tuesday, 14 August 2012 19:09 Published in B Loewe

 Writing in 1979, Walter Brueggeman turned to the old and new testament to reflect on the role of a prophet in a society he observed of waning social movements and a rising cynicism.
 What he shares in the Prophetic Imagination is dueling imaginations, a god that takes sides, and a legacy of prophets fluent in the languages of grief and hope; criticism and alternatives; compassion and energy.
 For those puzzling today at how to spark a new exodus from modern day Pharaoh’s reign, the thirty year old book offers inspiration and insight.

 About the Author

-B. Loewe has served as NDLON's Communications Director since September of 2010.
-Prior to that, B. supported the Alto Arizona work against SB 1070 and Sheriff Arpaio while also being one of the national organizers for the 2010 US Social Forum in Detroit.
+In recent years, B has served as NDLON's Communications Director, supported the Alto Arizona work against SB 1070 and Sheriff Arpaio, and participated in the organizing of the 2010 US Social Forum in Detroit.

 Recent B Loewe Posts

 - An End to Self Care | B. Loewe Written on Monday, 15 October 2012 19:13